 IV.
 Institutions/where to do the ERA registry fellowship

 Eligible fellows will train at the Amsterdam University Medical Center, location AMC, Amsterdam – The Netherlands.

-The ERA Registry Fellowships are (Ultra)short Fellowships and have a length of 6 weeks (42 days) or a length of 12 weeks (84 days).
+The ERA Registry Fellowships are short Fellowships and have a length of 12 weeks (84 days).